oltv00/knowledge/computer-science/books/grokking_algorithms/grokking_algorithms.md

 Each inductive proof has two steps: the base case and the inductive case.

+### Merge sort vs. quicksort

+Which sort algorithm will be faster depends on what `constant` will be in the algorithm complixity.\
+Quicksort is faster in practice beacuse it hits the average case way more often than the worst case.

+### Average case vs. worst case

 ### Exercises 4.1 - 4.4

 4.1 Write out the code for the earlier sum function.\